 And you have seen these flats before; I wore them on repeat before it became Hide In The House and If You Leave Wear Boots season.
 I've shared my thoughts on Ally NYC's flats and heels before; they're really beautifully made and these flats offer a lot of support and structure while looking gorgeous.
 If you're thinking of trying a pair of Ally NYC flats, use WO2FLATS at checkout to get 10% off!

-The bag is several years old; I have no relationship with the brand Maxwell Scott anymore, but gosh I love this bag.
+The bag is several years old; and gosh I love this bag.
 I am not one to usually wear black, I don't gravitate towards classic styles like this saddlebag, but this bag IMO is perfection.
 It is not cheap, but as someone who has bought herself her share of Coach/Marc Jacobs/Kate Spade/ALLSAINTS/Rebecca Minkoff bags around the same pricepoint… this one is better quality leather and more timeless construction.

 Shop the Look: